fwinkelbauer/BuildPipeline.Cake/README.md

 // Set the configuration option for Cake.Mug's build process BuildParameters.Configuration = Argument("configuration", "Release");

+// Set configuration for using Chocolatey pack and push operations (or delete if not need) PackageParameters.ChocolateySpecs.Add("PATH TO NUSPEC");
+PackageParameters.ChocolateyPushSource = "YOUR SOURCE HERE";
+PackageParameters.ChocolateyPushApiKey = "YOUR API KEY HERE";

+// Set configuration for using NuGet pack and push operations (or delete if not need) PackageParameters.NuGetSpecs.Add("PATH TO NUSPEC");
+PackageParameters.NuGetPushSource = "YOUR SOURCE HERE";
+PackageParameters.NuGetPushApiKey = "YOUR API KEY HERE";

 // Call the Cake.Mug tasks "Analyze" and "CreatePackages" Task("Default")
     .IsDependentOn("Analyze")
     .IsDependentOn("CreatePackages")
+    .Does(() =>
+{
+});

+// Call the Cake.Mug tasks "Analyze" and "PushPackages" Task("Publish")
+    .IsDependentOn("Analyze")
+    .IsDependentOn("PushPackages")
     .Does(() =>
 {
 });